-The deadline for submissions to the Columbia Economics Competition is December 24th, 11:59 P.M.
+The deadline for submissions to the Columbia Economics Competition is December 24th, 2017 by 11:59 P.M.
 By the deadline, all entrants must:

 - Be registered through the link below, and

 - Have submitted an outline or first draft of all competition materials, listed under Requirements, to firstname.lastname@example.org

 All competition materials should be submitted to email@example.com.

 According to World Bank figures, the United States remains by most measures the largest economy in the world (Gray Weforum.com).
 However, according to Senator Bernie Sanders, this means little because much of the United States’ wealth is controlled by a small minority.
 He writes: “The issue of wealth and income inequality is the great moral issue of our time, it is the great economic issue of our time, and it is the great political issue of our time.” (“On the Issues” Berniesanders.com).

 Evaluate the evolution of income distribution in the United States since the 1970s.
 Do you believe that policymakers should be concerned by this evolution?
 If so, please provide viable policy solutions; if not explain why current income distribution is not detrimental to the economy and does not merit policy changes.
 Please also explain what the relevant current policies are.

 - Abstract (limited to 250 words summarizing findings)

 - Tri-fold poster display (limited to 4′ x 3′ flat)

 Entrants may also choose to include an optional 10 page paper.
 The winning team’s paper will be published as part of the Columbia Economic Review’s online journal, and may also be featured on the Columbia Economics Department website.